Lovish-Goyal/Lovish-Goyal/README.md

 ## Glad to see you here! &nbsp;

-I am a full-stack software engineer and writer.
-I love programming, reading, writing, and speaking.
+I am a full-stack software engineer and graphic designer.
+I love programming, reading, designing, and speaking.

 As a software engineer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.